kailash-manasarovar/statement/docs/timeline/2024/january.md

 ## January 18th correspondence to Katia and the Generalitat

 - I've convinced myself the women can't be involved, they must be being lied to by the men.
+- Yet, as well as the two Ana's, Katia the singer is also ridiculously angry with me in my chamber music class.
+- I'm worn down, and I feel it is all very unfair.
+- Katia gives me her mobile number at some point.
+- I can't believe the women could all be involved and I try to reach out to them.
 - I [text Katia](../../content/whatsapps/text-to-katia.pdf).
 - Katia does not reply or even mention the text when I see her next at class.
 - Instead, she looks at me and says something like, "oh you are the best", in a weird way, and that's that.